 10. Itchy Skin

 Another common reason for twitching in a cat is itchy and irritated skin.
 The skin can get irritated when the cat has fleas or mites.
-The cat will continuously scratch, and it may use the muscles under its back to move the skin in a twitching motion in an effort to be more comfortable.
+The cat will continuously scratch, and it may use the muscles under its back to move the skin in a twitching motion to be more comfortable.

 Fasciculation is the medical term for involuntary muscle spasms.
 It can occur rapidly and resemble a seizure, or it can be more subdued and better described as a twitch.
 It can be local to one part of the body or more general.
 Benign fasciculations can be caused by exercise or stress.
 However, toxic substances, neurological disorders, and metabolic disorders such as hypercalcemia can cause fasciculations.

 The most common cause of involuntary muscle twitching that we experienced after owning several cats was dreaming.
 Our cats will twitch their paws and eyes while sleeping, often accompanied by chatting noises.
 This action usually comes after an exciting day when the cat has seen a bird or squirrel in the yard.
-We’ve also had a few cats with hyperesthesia.
-While it did not cause them to chew off their fur, we would see their skin twitching occasionally, and they would suddenly run around the house making loud vocal noises.
+We’ve also seen a few cats with hyperesthesia.
+While it did not cause them to chew off their fur, we would see their skin twitching occasionally, and they would suddenly run around the house, making loud vocal noises.